crisarenas/W1-Hangman_Game/README.md

 # Hangman Game
+The hangman game consists on trying to guess a secret word before our porr man dies.
+The PC will choose a random word from a list of words that can be modified changing the variable words.
+## List of Words
+It can be modified using the variable words.

 ## Creating a hangman
 The first thing that I tried when creating a hangman was doing it with a string.
 However, as seen in the picture below, it can be pretty frustrating when working with so many spaces.